 One study looked at how chewing versus blended food affected the feelings of fullness.
 One group got a steamed chicken breast and a glass of water.
 The other got a blended chicken breast in water and a smaller glass of water.
 (And they couldn’t even drink it, they had to eat it with a spoon.
 Pretty gross, to be honest.)
 Those who chewed their chicken breast were much fuller and more satisfied compared to those who ate the liquified chicken breast.

 So what does this mean for you?
 If you want to feel fuller from your protein powder, start making protein bars and add it to food.
 If you’re a skinny guy who’s already stuffed, just keep mixing it with water.

 How much protein powder should I take?

-If you’re lifting weights, research is showing that the ideal is between 1.3 to 1.8 gram per kilogram a day, or 0.6–0.8 g per body weight pound (study).
+If you’re lifting weights and want to build muscle, research is showing that the ideal is between 1.3 to 1.8 gram per kilogram a day, or 0.6–0.8 g per body weight pound (study).
 So if you were 77kg / 170 pounds, you would eat between 102g–136g every day.

 But there’s something else you should keep in mind.

 You probably aren’t eating as much as you think you are

 In a 2015 study, researchers asked 47 elite athletes how much protein they ate the day before.
 Then they would measure their urine for a marker of how much protein they actually ate.
 The athlete’s had a pretty good memory but were still often saying they were eating more than 25% more protein than they actually were.